CommonGarden/Grow-IoT/README.md

 You need to install [Meteor](https://www.meteor.com/) first (if you haven't already).

-You will also need to install [Lerna](https://github.com/lerna/lerna), which we use to manage all the packages that comprise Grow-IoT!
+You will also need to install [Lerna](https://github.com/lerna/lerna) and [yarn](https://yarnpkg.com/), which we use to manage all the packages that comprise Grow-IoT!

+You can install lerna with:

 ```bash
 npm install -g lerna
 ```

+See the [yarn website](https://yarnpkg.com/) for platform specific installation instructions.

 Then clone the repo and enter the new directory: